Poster in the Slovak language advertising the seminar.

 Prayer book, with Hebrew and Hungarian side by side.
 Published in recent years in Budapest, in an attempt to revive Hungarian Jewry.

 After the services everyone gathers around me; a special guest, from the Land of Israel.
 Everyone has questions, or wants to tell me that they have a son in Israel or a daughter in Brooklyn.
-I have never met these people before, we can barely understand each other, but we are already family; a special bond is formed.
+(USA) I have never met these people before, we can barely understand each other, but we already family, without understanding each other's languages we can speak, without knowing each other we can feel, we are already family, a special bond is formed.

-I ask them what time prayers services are held in the morning (Shacharith) but they say they no longer have enough people to form a morning prayer group.
-As one man says, "Our Minyan (required quorum of 10 men) is with the Chevra Kaddish (the mortuary group).
+I ask them what time prayer services are held in the morning (Shacharith) but they say they no longer have enough people to form a morning prayer group.
+As one man says "Our Minyan (required quorum of 10 adult men) is with the Chevra Kaddisha (the mortuary group, burial society).

 Tibor proudly tells them that he has solved that problem, "Moshe can read the Torah".
 We arrange that tomorrow at 5 p.m. we shall all gather for Mincha and Ma'ariv, the afternoon and evening prayers.
 Twelve men commit to attend.
 This is an unusual event.
 I can sense the excitement in the room.
 I can feel a spark.